 The tribunal has full authority in all matters arising from The Workers’ Compensation Act, 2013 (the Act).
-It has the same powers as the Court of Queen’s Bench.
+It has the same powers as the Court of King’s Bench.
 It can ask witnesses to appear and to give statements under oath.
 It can ask that evidence be produced at any time in the appeal process.
 The tribunal is not bound by legal precedent.
-The tribunal will make decisions on the real merits of each case, to be fair and reasonable.
+The tribunal will make decisions on the real merits of each case to be fair and reasonable.
 The tribunal must base its decisions within the language of the Act.

 Filing an appeal

-If the appeal is about an injury claim, we will advise both you and your worker.
+If the appeal is about an injury claim, we will contact you and your worker.
 All information relating to a claim may only be used for the purpose of an appeal.
 Both of you will have an opportunity to provide information that supports a position on the matter under appeal.

-Types of appeal processes
+Types of appeals processes

 Non–hearing appeal process (paper review)

-Hearing/meeting appeal process
+Hearing appeal process